 3. Be Aware of the Additional Costs

-Also, to make sure you don’t get in over your head when buying a house in Los Angeles, you need to be aware of the many other costs.
+Also, to make sure you don’t get in over your head when buying a house in Riverside, you need to be aware of the many other costs.
 For you will wind up paying for a lot more than just your monthly mortgage payment.

 Even with a new home, there will be maintenance costs, and it won’t be long till you will have to make repairs.
 And the other inevitable costs and expenses include: